rvoskamp/InfoCenter-Customizations-Demo/README.md

 # InfoCenter Customizations
-InfoCenter can be customized to include client side menu items and forms as well as data manipulation at the REST API level
+You can customize InfoCenter to include client side menu items and forms.
+You can also manipulate data at the REST API level

 See details about the contents of the *custom* folder [here](./custom/)